neozeno/ibm-ai-engineering-professional-certificate/C1-Machine-Learning-with-Python/M1-Introduction-to-Machine-Learning/01-An-Overview-of-Machine-Learning.md

 # An Overview of Machine Learning: Understanding the Technology Transforming Our World

-> Written by Mauricio Paternina on September 2nd, 2025

 ## Introduction

 Machine Learning has evolved from an academic curiosity to one of the most